 The Central Rio Negro Basin

-Rio Caures - When water levels are right this river holds many big fish and good quantities as well - Depending on conditions, we’re often here at various times during October through December.
+Rio Caures - When water levels are dropping this river produces many big fish and good quantities as well - Depending on conditions, we’re often here at various times during October through December.

 The Upper Rio Negro Basin

-Rio Urubaxi - A big fish river.
-The urubaxi generally has a short season (6-8 weeks, typically occurring between November and January.
+Rio Urubaxi - Known mostly as a big fish river, the Urubaxi generally has a short season (4-8 weeks, typically occurring between November and January.
 Due to its location, it's prone to quick changes in water level.
-But when levels are right, anglers will encounter some of the world's biggest Peacock Bass here and still enjoy reasonable numbers (5-15 per day).
-We've seen fish up to 25 and 1/2 pounds here recently.
+But when levels are right, anglers can encounter excellent trophy fishing here.

-Rio Uneiuxi - Another extreme big fish river, the Uneiuxi has large lagoons sparsely spaced along its length.
+Rio Uneiuxi - Another big fish river, the Uneiuxi has large lagoons sparsely spaced along its length.
 More resistant to water level changes because of its shallow structure, it houses plenty of trophy fish.
-It's nutrient poor waters hold a lower overall biomass than other rivers, so numbers tend to be low (5 -10 per day).
+It's nutrient poor waters hold a lower overall biomass than other rivers, so numbers tend to be low.
 This river is all about size.